adrior11/check24-best-combination-submission/README.md

 ### 🔍 Set Cover Best Combinations Algorithm

 #### 📚 Overview
-Given the provided dataset for the challenge and the requirement of finding the best combination of packages, this problem can be described as a Set Cover problem.
+Given the provided dataset for the challenge and the requirement of finding the best combination of packages, this problem can be described as a [Set Cover problem](https://en.wikipedia.org/wiki/Set_cover_problem).
 The core of this project implements a recursive approach to the Set Cover problem, enumerating multiple optimal combinations based on a greedy cost-based strategy.
 The algorithm identifies all best combinations of streaming package subsets that cover a given universe of game IDs, considering both exact and approximate coverage scenarios.

 #### ⁉️ Problem
 Using a basic iterative set cover algorithm would yield a solution.
-However, given the use case and the fact that there’s no polynomial-time solution, a more optimized approach is necessary to handle the specific requirements effectively.
+However, given the use case and the fact that there's no polynomial-time solution (NP-hardness), a more optimized approach is necessary to handle the specific requirements effectively.

 #### 📐 Mathematical Definitions